CCKJon/cookbook/frontend/JOURNAL.md

 add recipe list that gets all recipes in database

-Create buttons to remove steps or make it so that if an ingredient or step is empty, remove it/disregard it
+Create buttons to remove steps or make it so that if an ingredient or step is empty, remove it/disregard it add modal for submitted recipe to state that a recipe was successfully added fuse search to search for recipes